Reducing the Cost of Tenant Turnover in the UK

 Why This Helps Reduce Turnover

 Regular perks build habit and loyalty.
-Tenants develop “loss aversion”—they become reluctant to move if it means losing access to ongoing benefits.
+Thanks to “loss aversion,” tenants are less willing to move if it means losing ongoing benefits.

 A rewards portal creates a communication channel for surveys, feedback, and engagement, giving landlords insights that support better decision-making.